Fill Down Shortcut

 How to use the AutoFill feature to quickly Duplicate the Data

-In the example, you want to duplicate the data that is in cell C3.
-To copy this value until cell C8 do the following:
+In the example, you want to duplicate the data in cell C3.
+To copy this value until cell C8, do the following:

 1. Select cell C3